milosvukadinovic/funlook-social-network/README.md

 ![Alt text](/public/ss.jpg)

 * Sign up new users (Devise)
-* Facebook sing up and log in
+* Facebook sign up and log in
 * Make new posts, allow images
 * Like posts
 * Make comments